A comprehensive natural approach to peripheral neuropathy combines antioxidants, herbs, topical solutions, and lifestyle changes.

 Eucalyptus oil: Has anti-inflammatory properties and can help improve circulation.

 To use essential oils, dilute them in a carrier oil like coconut or jojoba oil before applying to the skin.
-You can also use them in a diffuser for aromatherapy benefits.
+You can also use them in a diffuser for aromared light therapy for nerve pain benefits.
 Always perform a patch test before widespread use to check for any allergic reactions.

 Mind-Body Techniques for Pain Management